Derv-OFlynn/Fallout3rdYear/1_CloudComputing/07 The Virtualised Data Centre.md

 ### <mark style="background: #BABD00;">Compute Virtualisation:</mark>

-Compute Virtualisation: It is a technique of masking or abstracting the physical compute hardware and enabling multiple operating systems (OSs) to run concurrently on a single or clustered physical machine(s).
+<mark style="background: #BABD00;">Compute Virtualisation:</mark> It is a technique of masking or abstracting the physical compute hardware and enabling multiple operating systems (OSs) to run concurrently on a single or clustered physical machine(s).

 Enables creation of multiple virtual machines (VMs), each running an OS and application
 - VM is a logical entity that looks and behaves like physical machine
-- Virtualization layer resides between hardware and VMs -> Also known as hypervisor
+- Virtualisation layer resides between hardware and VMs -> Also known as hypervisor
 - VMs are provided with standardized hardware resources

 ![](https://i.imgur.com/lL4unw0.png)

-### <mark style="background: #BABD00;">Benefits of Compute Virtualisation:</mark>
+<mark style="background: #BABD00;">Benefits of Compute Virtualisation:</mark>
 - Server consolidation
 - Isolation
 - Encapsulation